-Taking a training course is recommend but is not a requirement.
+Taking a training course is recommended but is not a requirement.
 The only requirement is to pass a test from an accepted provider such as Prometric or ServSafe.

 A food service facility must maintain a copy of its certified food handler’s documentation with a passing score on file at the facility.
-The food service establishment’s individual in charge must have this this documentation available for the local health office or designated representative upon demand.
+The foodservice establishment’s individual in charge must have this documentation available for the local health office or designated representative upon demand.